 - Online MSW Programs with Classes 100% Online: As the classification suggests, these programs have classes that are entirely online and do not require students to travel to campus at all during the program.
 These programs are especially convenient for students who have travel or financial restrictions and cannot be away from their home for any period during the year.
 Most online programs make it a point to ensure that online students have access to the same resources as campus-based students.
 As mentioned above, all online MSW programs still require students to complete field education at a local health services agency.

-- Online MSW Programs with a Campus Requirement: A small subset of schools that offer online MSW programs will require students to visit the campus a limited number of times during the program.
-Based on our research, 6 out of the 23 online MSW programs have this requirement and the campus visits range from one visit, usually for a week or a weekend, during the entire length of the program to one to two times per year.
+- Online MSW Programs with a Campus Requirement: A small subset of schools that offer online masters in social work programs will require students to visit the campus a limited number of times during the program.
+Based on our research, 6 out of the 24 online MSW programs have this requirement and the campus visits range from one visit, usually for a week or a weekend, during the entire length of the program to one to two times per year.
 Online programs with a campus requirement are clearly noted on the site.

 For students who want the convenience of online programs, but who would also like to meet and network with classmates and professors face-to-face, this type of program provides that option.
 In addition, for some students, visiting the campus can help them connect more with the university.
 However, travel expenses are usually not covered with tuition costs and university fees, so there will be some additional expenses with these types of programs.